- Popular Searches

 For more details on each of these options, check out our academic catalog.

-Family Studies: The Family Studies minor offers foundational training and equipping for service to children, families, and individuals.
-Particular emphasis is given to the dynamics of power, decision-making, and communication as family services professionals directly serve individuals and families, as well as advocate on behalf of families and serve communities who have the opportunity to support and empower families.
+Family Studies: The Family Studies Minor offers a foundational training and equipping for service to children, families, and individuals.
+Particular emphasis is given to the dynamics of power, decision-making, and communication as family service professionals directly serve individuals and families, as well as advocate on behalf of families and serve communities who have opportunity to support and empower families.

-History: The History minor cultivates a critical understanding of the human past and develops skills of historical research, analysis, and communication that enable students to engage the world in thoughtful, positive, and creative ways.
-The minor consists of 15 credit hours (5 classes) beyond those already required for the Arts and Sciences core.
+History: The History Minor cultivates a critical understanding of the human past and develops skills of historical research, analysis, and communication that enable students to engage the world in which they serve in a thoughtful, positive, and creative manner.

-Media Arts: The Media Arts minor equips students to use communication skills and media technologies.
-It also allows students in other professional programs to develop complementary skills in media communication.
+Media Arts: The Media Arts Minor equips students to utilize Media Arts skills and media technologies.
+It also allows students in other professional programs to develop complementary skills in media arts.
 Such skills can enhance ministry, nonprofit management, youth ministry, teaching, missions, and other fields.
-The minor consists of 18 credit hours.

 Middle Eastern Studies: The Middle Eastern Studies minor introduces students to the breadth of issues needed for witnessing and working in the Islamic context, including history and politics; Islamic law and theology; Arabic language; the structure of culture and values; and Christian theology, apologetics, witnessing, and church planting.

-Music: The Music minor equips students to use musicianship skills in a variety of ways.
+Music: The Music Minor equips students to utilize musicianship skills in a variety of ways.
 It also allows students in other professional programs to develop complementary skills in music.
 Such skills can enhance ministry, youth ministry, teaching, missions, and other fields.
-The minor consists of 18 credit hours, which include music theory, participation in performance ensembles, and work in a primary instrument.

-Music Performance: The Music Performance minor equips students to use musicianship skills and performance in a variety of ways.
+Music Performance: The Music Performance Minor equips students to utilize musicianship skills and performance in a variety of ways.
 It also allows students in other professional programs to develop complementary skills in music performance.
 Such skills can enhance ministry, youth ministry, teaching, missions, and other fields.
-The minor consists of 18 credit hours, which include music theory, participation in performance ensembles, and work in a primary and a secondary instrument.

 Music Technology: The Music Technology minor allows students in other majors to enhance their education with selected content related to live audio production, studio production, computer science and electrical engineering, and digital/electronic instrument construction.